 Guidelines for writing a laboratory report are provided at the end of this syllabus.
-Many of the lab reports are worksheets that will be turned in.
-These are noted with an in the lab schedule.

 Only your top 10 lab report scores will count as part of your overall course grade.
 No make-up labs or late lab reports will be allowed or accepted.